Map existing bus service

 Note:

-The symbol colors are randomly assigned, so your Service Area layer may not match this graphic.
+The symbol colors are randomly assigned, so your layer may not match the example image.

 Currently, all of these layers are empty.
-Next, you'll populate the Facilities layer with the bus stops.
+You'll populate the Facilities layer with the bus stops.

 6. In the Contents pane, confirm that Service Area is selected (highlighted in blue).